AlsalehAbdullah/Quran_PR_Task/Readme.md

+# Introduction
+This is LKAU23 Team effort on the Quran QA 2023 Task A Passage Retrieval.

 # Please follow the instructions

 For Task A, there are three files that are submitted for the competition.
 Two are from individual models and the last one is an ensemble of two models.